Remember to cite LawCareers.Net on your application form if you apply to White & Case LLP.

 - Written exercise

-White & Case is a global law firm of more than 2,000 lawyers worldwide.
-We’ve built an unrivalled network of 44 offices in 30 countries.
-That investment is the foundation for our client work in 180 countries today.
+White & Case is a global law firm of more than 2,600 lawyers worldwide.
+We’ve built an unrivalled network of 45 offices in 31 countries.
+That investment is the foundation for our client work in over 200 countries today.
 Complex client projects, nuanced local market knowledge and global capabilities define who we are.
 Many White & Case clients are multinational organisations with complex needs that require the involvement of multiple offices.
 As part of our training contract, we offer every trainee a guaranteed six-month overseas seat.

 Discover White & Case through the eyes of our people.
-Read more at inside.whitecase.com about our work, our people and our offer.
+Read more about our work and our people at inside.whitecase.com.

 A vacation scheme provides a great way to experience first-hand what life is like as a White & Case trainee.
 Playing an active part in the life of the London office you will receive real work from a dedicated supervisor, attend interactive, informative sessions and be given plenty of opportunities to network at social events.